MayinMachhoya/psyche_quiz/README.md

 ---

-**Psyche-Quiz** is an India-based open source webapp dedicated for testing depression. **Psyche-Quiz** allows people to test depression on this webapp, which are then predicted by a machine-learning algorithm.
+**Psyche-Quiz** is an open source webapp dedicated for testing depression. **Psyche-Quiz** allows people to test depression on this webapp, which are then predicted by a machine-learning algorithm.
 In **Psyche-Quiz** we help people to overcome their depression so that they can live in peace.

 ---